 Measuring Photon Properties Without Destroying Them

 To achieve this, the team used a rubidium atom and put it between mirrors that were 1/2000 of a meter apart.
 Then quantum mechanics settled in.
-The atom was put into two superposition states with one of them being in the same resonance as the mirrors and the other not.
+The atom was put into two superposition states, one being in the same resonance as the mirrors and the other not.
 Now, laser pulses were fired that allowed single photons to hit the outside of the first mirror, which was double reflective.
 The photon would either pass through and reflect off the back mirror without difficulty (if the atom was not in phase with the cavity) or the photon would encounter the front mirror and not go through (when in phase with the cavity).
-If the photon happened to pass through atom when in resonance, it would alter the timing of when the atom entered phase again because of the phase difference the photon would enter based off wave properties.
-By comparing the superposition state of the atom to the phase it was in currently scientists could then figure out if the photon had passed by (Emspak, Francis).
+If the photon happened to pass through the atom when in resonance, it would alter the timing of when the atom entered phase again because of the phase difference the photon would enter based off wave properties.
+By comparing the superposition state of the atom to its current phase, scientists could then figure out if the photon had passed by (Emspak, Francis).

 Light as Matter and What May Come of It

 Some even say that these experiments will help find a new link between light and matter.
-Now that scientists have the ability to measure light without destroying it, push photons into acting like a particle and even helping them act like they have mass will surely further benefit scientific knowledge and help illuminate the unknown we can barely imagine.
+Now that scientists have the ability to measure light without destroying it, push photons into acting like a particle and even help them act like they have mass, scientific knowledge will surely benefit and help illuminate discoveries of the unknown.